AP Top 25 Takeaways: Just being 'Bama might not be enough - WHIZ News

 TUSCALOOSA, Ala.
 (AP) — Alabama’s DeVonta Smith was a blur, streaking past an LSU defender down the sideline for an 85-yard touchdown that gave the Tigers and their fans one last thing to be nervous about.

-The Crimson Tide’s final touchdown made it 46-41 with 1:21 left in the fourth quarter of a 1 vs. 2 game Saturday that lived up to the hype.
+The Crimson Tide’s final offensive play made it 46-41 with 1:21 left in the fourth quarter of a 1 vs. 2 matchup Saturday that lived up to the hype.
 The instant classic got no closer.
 LSU snapped an eight-game losing streak to Alabama that put the Tigers on the path to an SEC West championship and their first appearance in the College Football Playoff.

-There has never been a playoff without Alabama in the five-year history of the postseason system.
-To keep that streak going, the Crimson Tide is going to need some help — from other teams and the selection committee.
-That late touchdown from Tua Tagovailoa to Smith just might aid their cause.
+There has never been a playoff without Alabama.
+The Crimson Tide is 5 for 5.
+To keep that streak going, the Tide is going to need some help — from other teams and the selection committee.
+That late touchdown from Tua Tagovailoa to Smith just might aid their cause, shrinking the final margin.

-Barring a shocking collapse by LSU down the stretch against Mississippi, Arkansas and Texas A&M, the Tigers are going to win the SEC West and play in the conference championship game.
+Barring a shocking collapse by LSU down the stretch against Mississippi, Arkansas and Texas A&M, the Tigers are going to win the SEC West and play in the conference championship game against Georgia.
 The best Alabama can do is 11-1, with a victory against a good, but certainly not great Auburn team.

 In 2016, 11-1 with a victory against LSU was good enough to get Alabama into the playoff when the next best choice was an Ohio State team that had won the Big Ten, but lost twice that season by double-digits.

 Or maybe the committee looks past Alabama’s flimsy credentials when it comes to impressive victories and instead focuses on its dominance.
-The star-studded roster.
-The bottomless pit of five-star recruits.
+The five-star-studded roster.
 Tagovailoa and maybe the best group of receivers in college football history.
-There is little doubt that in any given year, Alabama has a case to be one of the four best college football teams in the country.
-The selection committee’s charge is to pick the four best teams for the playoff.
+There is little doubt that in any given year, Alabama has a case to be one of the four best teams in the country.
+The selection committee’s charge is to pick the four best teams.

-How exactly that is defined is always hard to pin down.
+How exactly that is defined is difficult to pin down.
 A little eye test.
 A little strength of schedule.
 Big wins.
 Quality of losses.
 Conference championships are important, unless they are not.

 Reporters asked Alabama linebacker Anfernee Jennings if he was optimistic about the Tide’s playoff chances.